ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Service Provider/CentOS/HOWTO Install and Configure a Shibboleth SP v3.x on CentOS 7 (x86_64).md

    3. Verify:
       * `php -v`

-   4. Enable PHP:
+4. Restart `httpd` daemon to enable PHP:
       * `systemctl restart httpd.service`

 ### Enable Attribute Support on Shibboleth SP

-1. Enable attribute support by removing comment from the related content into "`/etc/shibboleth/attribute-map.xml`"
+Enable attribute support by removing comment from the related content into "`/etc/shibboleth/attribute-map.xml`"

+### Test

+Open the `https://sp.example.org/secure` application into your web browser

+(*Replace `sp.example.org` with your SP Full Qualified Domain Name*)

+### Appendix A - SE Linux

+If you'll met problem, probably they are related to SE Linux.

+If you want to disable it until the next server reboot, doing this:

+* `sudo setenforce 0`

+If you want to disable it forever do this:

+* `sed -i 's/SELINUX=enforcing/SELINUX=permissive/g' /etc/selinux/config ; setenforce permissive`

+The SE Linux is disabled if you will find `Current mode: permissive` from the command `sestatus`.

-### Enable Attribute Checker Support on Shibboleth SP
+### Appendix B - Enable Attribute Checker Support on Shibboleth SP

 1. Add a sessionHook for attribute checker: `sessionHook="/Shibboleth.sso/AttrChecker"` and the `metadataAttributePrefix="Meta-"` to `ApplicationDefaults`:
    * `vim /etc/shibboleth/shibboleth2.xml`